railsuser2014/openobject-doc-book-en/5/5_14_Stock/5_14_Stock_logistic.rst

 from Paris, and for others from Bordeaux.
 But you should also specify a fictitious warehouse that Open ERP uses to calculate if it should deliver products from Paris or from Bordeaux.

-To do this in Open ERP, you'd create a third warehouse 'France' which consolidates the warehouses in Paris and Bordeaux.
+To do this in Open ERP, you would create a third warehouse 'France' which consolidates the warehouses in Paris and Bordeaux.
 You create the following physical locations:

 * Company